k-otto-k/COS-ISOS-foreach-command/Gbl+ePy.md

-My major interest in Embedded Python is working with Globals.
+My major interest  is
+# Working with Globals in Embedded Python.
 So I checked the available official documentation.
 #### 1 [Introduction to Globals](https://docs.intersystems.com/iris20221/csp/docbook/DocBook.UI.Page.cls?KEY=GORIENT_ch_intro#GORIENT_intro_globals)
 - an attempt of a generic description what a global is.